VariableKay/RoastAFriend/README.md

-# Kaytionary
+# RoastAFriend
-kay uses these words
+kay uses these comebacks